Tan-group/rsRNASP/README.md

-gcc rsRNASP.c -lm -o rsRNASP      //  scoring one conformation or gcc rsRNASP-batch.c -lm -o rsRNASP-batch      // scoring a batch of conformations; updated in 2023.12.16 for improving the scoring efficiency
+gcc rsRNASP.c -lm -o rsRNASP      //  scoring one conformation or gcc rsRNASP-batch.c -lm -o rsRNASP-batch      // scoring a batch of conformations; updated on December 16, 2023 for improving the scoring efficiency

 # Usage

 ./rsRNASP   XXX.pdb   energy.txt
 or
 ./rsRNASP-batch   ${path}   ${N}   energy_list.txt     // "path" is the folder path where the batch of conformations are located, and "N" is the number of conformations to be evaluated;
-                                                                                                     //  updated in 2023.12.16 for improving the scoring efficiency
+                                                                                                     //  updated on December 16, 2023 for improving the scoring efficiency

 Note: the subfolder "data/" and the compiled file "rsRNASP" or "rsRNASP-batch" should be in the same folder.
 ```